troyhacks/MoonLight/docs/gettingstarted/hardware.md

 To get started the minimal you need is an esp32-device connected via USB to your computer and a LED-strip or panel connected via 3 wires to the vcc, ground and a supported gpio pin of the esp32 (e.g. Pin 2).
 An ESP32-S3 is preferred as it has more memory to support large setups and Live Scripts.

+!!! info "ESP32-D0"

+    Currently normal ESP32-devices (ESP32-D0, devices without PSRAM) are low on memory if MoonLight is installed.
+Therefor ESP32-D0-wrover or ESP32-S3 is recommended.

 ## Minimal hardware

 * One of the ESP32-devices show in [MoonLight Web Installer](https://raw.githack.com/MoonModules/MoonLight/refs/heads/main/firmware/installer/index.html).
 [ESP32-S3 N16R8](https://s.click.aliexpress.com/e/_DBAtJ2H) recommended.
 Optional [Expansion board 44pin](https://s.click.aliexpress.com/e/_EJhmlIE)